haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/release-notes/CloudReleaseNotes2.2.md

 <!-- MAGECLOUD-1025 MAGECLOUD-930 -->* We added additional environment variables and updated build and deploy hooks to [`.magento.app.yaml`](http://devdocs.magento.com/guides/v2.2/cloud/project/project-conf-files_magento-app.html).

 * When upgrading to {{site.data.var.ece}} 2.2.0, you will need to update your `.magento.app.yaml` file and Configuration Management `config.local.php` file.
-See [Upgrade Magento Commerce (Cloud)](http://devdocs.magento.com/guides/v2.2/cloud/project/project-upgrade.html).
+See [Magento企业版(云支持版)升级](http://devdocs.magento.com/guides/v2.2/cloud/project/project-upgrade.html).

 * We provide updated build and deploy variables.
 For details, see [Magento application environment variables](http://devdocs.magento.com/guides/v2.2/cloud/env/environment-vars_magento.html).

 * We’ve added support for the latest version of Redis and for PHP-Redis 3.1.3.
-For more information on this update, and for guidance on Redis troubleshooting on {{site.data.var.ece}}, see [Redis troubleshooting](http://devdocs.magento.com/guides/v2.2/cloud/trouble/redis-troubleshooting.html).
+For more information on this update, and for guidance on Redis问题排查 on {{site.data.var.ece}}, see [Redis问题排查](http://devdocs.magento.com/guides/v2.2/cloud/trouble/redis-troubleshooting.html).

 <!--- 55462/52448-->* Magento now correctly displays customer address during account creation.
 Previously, when you selected a default billing address during creation of a new customer account, Magento would not display the address.